erikyao/erikyao.github.io/_posts/2015-04-24-cpp-generic-containers.md

 - Although you can instantiate a valarray with nonnumeric types, it has mathematical functions that are intended to operate with numeric data, such as sin, cos, tan, and so on.
 - A `slice` object can be used to fetch subsets of a `valarray`.
 	- A slice object takes three arguments: the starting index, the number of elements to extract, and the “stride,” which is the gap between elements of interest.

+### Rules of thumb

+- Unless you have a reason to use another container, use a **vector**.
+- If your program has lots of small elements and space overhead matters, don’t use **list** or **forward_list**.
+- If the program requires random access to elements, use a **vector** or a **deque**.
+- If the program needs to insert or delete elements in the middle of the container, use a **list** or **forward_list**.
+- If the program needs to insert or delete elements at the front and the back, but not in the middle, use a **deque**.
+- If the program needs to insert elements in the middle of the container only while reading input, and subsequently needs random access to the elements:
+	* First, decide whether you actually need to add elements in the middle of a container.
+It is often easier to append to a **vector** and then call the library `sort` function to reorder the container when you’re done with input.
+	* If you must insert into the middle, consider using a **list** for the input phase.
+Once the input is complete, copy the **list** into a **vector**.

 ## 3. Container adaptors: queue, stack, priority_queue